-Different projects are better suited to different tools and related resources.
 Here we have provided a range of platforms, plug-ins, readings, and other items that might be of use.
+Different projects are better suited to different sets of tools and related resources.
 Feel free to reach out to us with any questions!

 Our flagship software Prospect is a flexible, repurposable, extensible digital humanities toolkit we have developed for non-technical users.
 It enables administrative users to mashup and visualize a variety of digitized humanities-related material, including historical maps, images, manuscripts, and multimedia content.
 Prospect can be used to create a range of digital projects, from virtual walking tours and interactive exhibits, to classroom teaching tools and community repositories.